evanryuu/simple-resume/README.en.md

 ## Frequently Asked Questions
 ### 1. Can I copy someone else's resume?
-Yes, you can ask your friend to select `Export Configuration` locally and send you the JSON file.
-Then you can select `Import Configuration` to use it.
+Yes, you can ask your friend to select `Export Resume` locally and send you the JSON file.
+Then you can select `Import Resume` to use it.

 ### 2. Where can I find more icons?
 You can directly go to [Iconify Icons](https://icon-sets.iconify.design/) to search for icons, and then copy the corresponding code and use it.